Sportsbook operators hope to offer baseball betting options soon, so let’s look at our MLB projections for 2020

 What does this mean for PayPerHead bookies?

-The designated hitter in both leagues, less travel, and a July Opening Day – when it’s humid, and balls sail higher – should help lead to more overs than unders.
+The designated hitter in both leagues, less travel, and a July Opening Day – when it’s humid, and balls sail higher – and so should help lead to more overs than unders, so take this into account in your projections for MLB betting in 2020.

 That could change once we get into September and October.